Guitar Studio: Online Music Academy

 Starting with guitar: how long before I can play guitar?

-It all seems so simple, you find a guitar in the attic, learn some guitar chords in a few minutes, you are looking for a drummer, bassist and singer, you are discovered in your garage during the third rehearsal, and 2 weeks later you are on the main stage of Rock Werchter with a major record contract!
-OK this looks more like a comedy TV movie (who remembers Spinal Tap?), but a lot of people ironically have this image about playing music.
-Just like : “If you know 2 chords you can play everything, right?”.
-Playing music isn’t hard, is it?
-Unfortunately, the reality is slightly different.
-Why is learning to play guitar and music quickly impossible?
+It all seems so simple: you find a guitar in the attic, learn a few chords in minutes, find a drummer, bassist, and singer, get discovered during your third rehearsal, and two weeks later, you’re on the main stage at Rock Werchter with a major record contract!
+While this scenario sounds more like a comedy TV movie (who remembers Spinal Tap?), many people ironically have this image of playing music.
+They think, “If you know two chords, you can play everything, right?”
+Playing music can’t be that hard, can it?

-I advise beginners who start with guitar to play guitar for at least 5 to 15 minutes a day, longer is of course also allowed!
-Keep repeating a lot of lessons at the beginning, until you are sure that you have mastered them.
-Don’t think at first “I’ll try it on myself and via the internet first, and then I’ll take lessons”.
-There are always a few who succeed, but the vast majority of these do-it-yourselfers who still want to take guitar lessons afterwards because they are stuck is a nightmare for music teachers.
-That way you miss essentials, you miss the basics … You start running a marathon when you haven’t even learned to crawl.
-And such students often become demotivated and frustrated when they are suddenly told with all their abilities that they have to do basic exercises from a beginner.
+I advise beginners who are starting with guitar to play for at least 5 to 15 minutes a day; longer sessions are, of course, also allowed!
+At the beginning, focus on repeating lessons until you’re sure you’ve mastered them.
+Don’t think, “I’ll try it on my own and through the internet first, and then I’ll take lessons.”
+While a few may succeed, the vast majority of those who attempt to self-teach and later seek lessons often become a challenge for music teachers.
+They miss out on essential basics, like trying to run a marathon before learning to crawl.
+Such students frequently become demotivated and frustrated when they’re told they need to revisit basic exercises.

-The right start is very important: well-dosed and structured information, the right exercises and applying the right dose of music theory in a fun and playful way!
-And moreover, musical experience is a kind of life wisdom that you can never rush, it comes with age, it comes through practice, playing music, listening, playing together, studying, studying, analyzing, … .
-For example: purely technically, you can play like BB King after 4 to 5 years of practicing on your guitar, but playing and sounding with the feeling and dynamics of BB King, for that you have to have played at least 75 years of music!
+Starting correctly is crucial: well-structured and appropriately paced information, the right exercises, and a fun, engaging approach to music theory are essential.
+Moreover, musical experience is a kind of life wisdom that you cannot rush; it develops with age, through practice, playing music, listening, collaborating, studying, and analyzing.
+For example, technically, you might play like B.B.
+King after 4 to 5 years of practice, but to truly play with the feeling and dynamics of B.B.
+King, you’d need to have played music for at least 75 years!